 This difference is significant, because when a statute of limitations has passed, a plaintiff will still have the ability to argue that they should be able to bring their claim, for instance, because the time has been tolled.
 When a statute of repose has run its course, a plaintiff does not have the right to make any argument that they should still be able to make their claim, because their claim simply does not exist anymore.

 Another key difference is that a statute of limitations begins, as discussed, when a claim accrues.
 A statute of repose, on the other hand, begins to run as soon as the tortious conduct occurred, regardless of whether the victim was aware of what happened at the time.

 Product liability claims are extinguished by a statute of repose 10 years after a product was sold, and medical malpractice claims are extinguished by a statute of repose 5 years after the incident of malpractice occurred.

-If you have been injured in an accident caused by the negligence or wrongful conduct of someone else, contact Joel Williams Law, LLC, right away.
-Based out of in Kennesaw, Georgia, the experienced personal injury legal team at Joel Williams Law, LLC, works hard to get justice for injury victims throughout the State of Georgia in both state and federal courts.
-Schedule a free consultation today by calling (404) 389-1035.
+If you have been injured in an accident caused by the negligence or wrongful conduct of someone else, contact Williams Elleby, right away.
+Based out of in Kennesaw, Georgia, the experienced personal injury legal team at Williams Elleby, works hard to get justice for injury victims throughout the State of Georgia in both state and federal courts.
+Schedule a free consultation today by calling 833-LEGALGA.